techroy23/Docker-EarnApp/README.md

 # Docker-EarnApp

 ## Overview
-A Dockerized setup for automating EarnApp Provider deployment.
-It fetches the latest release, extracts binaries, manages authentication via environment variables, and runs the provider app in the background.
+A Dockerized setup for automating EarnApp deployment.
+It fetches the latest release, extracts binaries, manages authentication via environment variables, and runs the EarnApp app in the background.
 Includes essential system tools for network diagnostics, ensuring efficiency and error-resistant execution in a Debian-based container.

 ## Features